MIDL-Conference/midl-website-2025/pages/registration.md

 {% from "_macros.html" import button %}
 # Registration

+**Registration for MIDL 2025 will close Friday, June 20.
+Also, please note that we are nearing capacity for our low cost housing and it will be unavailable once capacity is reached.**

 The conference is being held in [Salt Lake City, Utah](/venue.html).
 For a more detailed program of the conference, please visit [Program at a Glance](/porgram-glance.html).
 We will soon provide more information about the doctoral symposium.

 <p class="button">